 Bruce Gundersen, DC; Michael Henrie, MS II, Josh Christensen, DC.
 A Clinical Trial on Non-Surgical Spinal Decompression Using Vertebral Axial Distraction Delivered by a Computerized Traction Device.
 The Academy of Chiropractic Orthopedists Quarterly Journal of ACO, June 2004

-What is the cost of Spinal Decompression Therapy in our La Quinta office?
+What is the cost of Spinal Decompression Therapy?